engine3d-dev/engine3d-dev.github.io/docs/page2.md

 * `llvm`: 17 or above
 * `make`: CMake downloaded using conan to build Engine3D
 * `git`: (only needs to be installed via installer on Windows)
+* `Visual Studio`: (Installing it just for getting C++ Windows SDK to work)

 === "Windows"

     !!! tip

-        Installing DirectX is optional, since Engine3D does not support it yet.

         Adding it as an option for future change to using DirectX when you run on Windows.

+    !!! info
+        Needs to install Visual Studio installed because it comes with C++ Windows SDK kits

+        Until there is an easier way of installing the C++ Windows SDK Kit for the Windows platform.

-    It is recommended to use Choco for an easy install for the Windows platform.
+    It is recommended to use Choco for an easy installatoin process on Windows.

-    To install `choco`, open powershell with admin access and run the following command in your terminal:
+    To install `choco`, open powershell with admin access and run the following command in your terminal (powershell must be admin):

     ```powershell
     Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))